 As a general rule, obtaining bank guarantees from large corporations is fairly common in Poland.
 As far as smaller businesses are concerned, the lack of banking support may be compensated by negotiating down payments or payments in advance.

 It should be noted that although checks, bills of exchange and promissory notes (weschel in blanco) are not commonly used, they tend to be considered as debt recognition titles or debt securities rather than as payment means.
-If left unpaid, they would thus become directly enforceable before the courts through fast-track proceedings.
+If left unpaid, they can significantly facilitate and expedite court proceedings to obtain an enforcement order against the debtor.

 Legal action in Poland can be long, therefore formal proceedings should commence when all amicable collection opportunities have been exhausted.